 On top of this, you'll come across artisan cheese producers, chocolate makers and traditional salmon smokeries across the region, as well as some of the finest seafood, simply cooked in markets or on food trailers parked in scenic spots.

-Our itineraries will give you suggestions for what is possible when you travel in Connemara, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Connemara, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Connemara